mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/Projects/Data Analytics Apps for a Smart Eco Gym/README.md

 1. MATLAB App and any supporting code, submitted as a public GitHub repository with a descriptive README file
    - A functional MATLAB app (`.mlapp`) that meets the project requirements listed above
    - Any additional `.m` files for supporting/helper functions
-   - Ensure your code is well-organized and well-document with comments explaining key logic
+   - Ensure your code is well-organized and well-documented with comments
 2. Presentation or report that states the problem, goal, and approach, key design decisions and tradeoffs, app demo or walkthrough, and next steps or improvements

 *Remember*: Overall, your project solution should function as a complete, usable data analytics app that clearly connects data &rarr; metrics &rarr; insights &rarr; decisions